CONDUCT innovative research to understand and improve patient-centered outcomes in health care

 INITIATE and evaluate interventions to improve health care quality and safety

 CORE supports the mission of Maine Medical Center by actively engaging in institutional quality improvement initiatives.
-CORE scientists, led by Dr. Kathleen Fairfield, Dr. Amy Haskins, and Ms. Andrea Siewers, are engaged in a strategic partnership with the Center for Performance Improvement at MMC, and provide leadership and support for several institutional initiatives to improve health care quality and patient safety.
+CORE scientists are engaged in a strategic partnership with the Center for Performance Improvement at MMC, and provide leadership and support for several institutional initiatives to improve health care quality and patient safety.
 Current active projects include a major initiative to measure and improve length of stay.

 SUPPORT research through education, training, and mentoring